MichelBoucey/dumber/ReadMe.md

 <h1>Dumber</h1>

-`dumber`, a (not so dumb) command line tool for **d**(igital n)**umber**(ing) Markdown document sections and create a table of contents accordingly on demand.
+`dumber`, a (not so dumb) command line tool for **d**(igital n)**umber**(ing) Markdown document sections and creation of a table of contents accordingly on demand.

 With `dumber` (you already use `git`, don't you?) you can *add* or *remove* to your Mardown files:

 - section numbers to header sections.
-This works on hash sign only, so one can exclude HTML section tags, as &lt;H1&gt;, to stay unnumenbered.
+This works on hash sign only, so one can exclude HTML section tags, as &lt;H1&gt;, to stay unnumbered.
 - a table of contents with links on entries.

 See an [example](./example.md).

+_N.B._ :Not yet tested and implemented for UTF8.

 ## 1. Installation